vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## SOC optimization

+In the **SOC optimization** page, tighten up security controls to close threat coverage gaps, and tighten data ingestion rates.

 :::image type="content" source="media/soc-optimization-page.png" alt-text="Screenshot of the SOC Optimization page in the Microsoft Defender portal" lightbox="media/soc-optimization-page.png":::

 ## Reports

-In the portal, you can start with a general security report, and branch into specific reports.
-Report links are dynamically generated based on  your configuration.
+In the **Reports** page, review security reports across all areas, assets, and workloads.

 :::image type="content" source="media/reports-page.png" alt-text="Screenshot of the Reports page in the Microsoft Defender portal" lightbox="media/reports-page.png":::

 ## Trials

-Review trial solutions, design to help you make decisions about upgrades and purchases.
+In the **Trials** page, review trial solutions, designed to help you make decisions about upgrades and purchases.

 :::image type="content" source="media/trials-page.png" alt-text="Screenshot of the  page iMicrosoft Security Trials page in the Microsoft Defender portal" lightbox="media/trials-page.png":::